NUDelta/MicroReminders/TestingChecklist.md

 #### After termination
 - Terminate app.
 Sleep beacon.
 Wait appropriate amount of time for beacon exit and cooldown.
 Awaken beacon.
 Check notification thrown.
 - Terminate app.
 Sleep beacon.
 Wait appropriate amount of time for beacon exit, but not enough for cooldown.
 Awaken beacon.
 Check no notification thrown.

+### Switching beacons
+*Precondition*: In Firebase:
+1. All exit times for user's beacons are deleted.
+2. All tasks with old beacon name are switched to new - UPPERCASED.
+3. Beacon ID and name are replaced with new one - LOWERCASED